amousset/rudder/README.md

 ## What is Rudder?

-System infrastructure automation for operational security

-Leader in IT operational security automation for critical productions.
-Empowering Ops teams to ensure cyber-resilience and foster SecOps collaboration.

-Rudder is a configuration and security automation platform.
-Manage your Cloud, hybrid or on-premise infrastructure in a simple, scalable and dynamic way.

-This is the primary repository of the Rudder project, containing the core component of the [Rudder platform](https://www.rudder.io).
+Operational Security Automation

+Rudder is a leading-edge system infrastructure automation platform, dedicated to empowering IT operational teams to enhance cyber-resilience and foster collaboration in Security Operations (SecOps).
+It serves as a robust configuration and security automation solution designed for managing diverse IT environments, whether in the Cloud, hybrid, or on-premise.

 A Rudder installation is made of: